AdityaGarg8/Apple-Firmware/README.md

-# Wifi firmware to get wifi running on Linux on T2 Macs.
+# Wi-Fi and Bluetooth firmware for Linux on T2 and Apple Silicon Macs.

-The firmware has been extracted from **macOS Montery**.
+The firmware has been extracted from **macOS Ventura**.

 For more details refer to this [t2linux wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/).